airbnb/css/README.md

 ## Terminology

+CSS(Cascading Style Sheet) is a stylesheet language used to describe the presentation of a document written in HTML or XML.

 ### Rule declaration

 A “rule declaration” is the name given to a selector (or a group of selectors) with an accompanying group of properties.
 Here's an example: